Updated: Oct 8

-Answer every time was that I stopped because if I finished there’s a chance no one would want to publish it, people wouldn’t even want to read it, the financial goal I’d set wouldn’t be reached, and I would 100% fail a miserable, depressing, book launch and all the everybodies I made up in this fake future would judge me so hard.
+The answer every time was that I stopped because if I finished there’s a chance no one would want to publish it, people wouldn’t even want to read it, the financial goal I’d set wouldn’t be reached, and I would 100% fail a miserable, depressing, book launch and all the everybody's I made up in this fake future would judge me so hard.

 ….
 Because, you know, that makes complete logical sense.

 Soooo ... then I asked, why I kept falling back on this Fear of Failure.
 Why do I keep self-sabotaging through high-level procrastination and alternate project starts?
 WHY IN GODS NAME DID I HAVE A FEAR OF FAILING?